|

 works.
 But in real life, this is not a very wise configuration.

-your VoIP phone, and the ability for your alarm system to call out.
+your alarm system to call out.

 And even if you go buy a UPS (Uninterruptible Power Supply), how long will that